sdneon/node/doc/api/webcrypto.md

 * Type: {ArrayBuffer|TypedArray|DataView|Buffer}

-Should be at least 16 random or pseudo-random bytes.
+Should be at least 16 random or pseudorandom bytes.

 ### Class: `RsaHashedImportParams`
 <!-- YAML